 Any portfolio can use a fund that tracks the Standard & Poor's 500-stock index.
 Every year, investors are reminded that the majority of active portfolio managers are unable to beat their benchmark indexes, and that includes a wide swath of large-cap managers that simply can't top the S&P 500.

 And it does pay to merely match the index.
-The S&P 500 has returned an average of about 10% annually between 1928 and 2018.
-Based on the “rule of 72,” the index has doubled investors’ money about every seven years during that time.
+The S&P 500 has returned an average of just less than 10% annually between 1930 and the start of 2021.
+Based on the "rule of 72," the index has doubled investors' money about every seven years during that time.

 If you can't beat 'em, join 'em.

 The S&P 500 is an index of 500 mostly large-cap companies (those with market values of more than $10 billion) and a few mid-cap companies ($2 billion to $10 billion in market value) that trade on U.S. exchanges.
 And the bigger the company is, the greater its representation in the index.
-Right now, Microsoft (MSFT), Apple (AAPL) and Amazon.com (AMZN) are the three largest companies in the index.
+Right now, Apple (AAPL), Microsoft (MSFT) and Amazon.com (AMZN) are the three largest companies in the index.
 Thus, they also represent the largest percentages of assets in S&P 500 trackers such as VOO.